How to Make Candied Nuts

 Let us begin by saying that these nuts are so highly addictive that our taste-testers gobbled up the first batch before we could get a photo of it.
 We held them off the second batch with a flat whisk!

 What makes them taste so darn good?
 We coat them in a frothy egg batter laced with vanilla, sugar, cinnamon, cayenne, and sweet paprika and then bake them in a low oven until they’re fragrant — and the egg has formed a golden crust.
 The result is a superbly crunchy nut, perfectly sweet and spicy with just a hint of peppery heat.

 One of our tasters loved them so much, she wanted to pour milk over them and eat them for breakfast.
-We think they might be better suited to a cocktail party or bridge game (or, really, binging Netflix all by yourself).
-Our tip: If you’re having a holiday get-together, bake an extra batch, so you can send some home with your friends — and still have leftovers.
+We think they might be better suited to cocktails or family game night (or, really, binging Netflix all by yourself).
+Our tip: Bake an extra batch, so you can have some for New Year’s Eve and leave some on Mom’s porch — and still have leftovers.
 They’ll make an amazing workday snack!

 4 cups mixed nuts of your choice, e.g., almonds, walnuts, pecans, and cashews